ahockersten/Timed-Vibration/README.md

   happening.
 - It should not be possible to have "Practice mode" active at the same time as "Competition mode".
+- Strange stuff happens to the "silent" variable on rotation. onTabVisible() is no longer called for some reason, it seems?

 Future improvements
 -------------------